 Another common mistake is choosing the wrong plant for a site.
 Always select plants for size, placement, and culture.

-I often see large shrubs planted directly under windows and next to sidewalks in front of houses.
+It is easy to find large shrubs planted directly under windows and next to sidewalks in front of houses.
 This may look nice when the plants go in the ground, but many of these shrubs can ultimately grow 10’ tall and as wide in just a few years.
 Consider the mature size of plants if you do not want to become a slave to pruning.
-Often with shrubs, “Less is more” is indeed the case.
-So consider reducing the number, choosing dwarf varieties, and placing plants where they have plenty of room to grow.
+Choose dwarf varieties, and place plants where they have plenty of room to grow for a long-term successful landscape.

 Let’s face it, landscaping can be both expensive and labor intensive.
 To minimize the expense and effort, and to maximize the successes and the enjoyment of your landscape, do your homework, and learn from the mistakes of others.
 And as always, if you need help, contact GreenWeaver!